Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 JIT versus developing more traditional compiled CUDA kernels, and it is hard to not recommend at least trying out the Array API + JIT based approach (potentially, as a time-boxed experiment).

 From a library maintainer perspective, using mixed JIT/AOT implementation poses several open questions.
-First of all, what is the public interface for JITting, especially for stateful objects like scikit-learn estimators?
+First of all, what is the public interface for JIT-ing, especially for stateful objects like scikit-learn estimators?
 In this experiment, we were reaching into private implementation details of the `RBFInterpolator` object, which works for one-off experimentation, but is not something a library can recommend for its general user base.
 At the time of writing, there is no universally-agreed upon answer, and the discussions are ongoing ([here is one example](https://github.com/data-apis/array-api-extra/issues/523)).